SortableJS/Sortable/plugins/README.md

 `rootEl: HTMLElement` — The element that the dragged element originated from

-`nextEl: HTMLElement` — The original next sibling of dragEl before
+`nextEl: HTMLElement` — The original next sibling of dragEl

 `cloneEl: HTMLElement|undefined` — The clone element (undefined until after `setupClone` plugin event)